unRob/milpa/.milpa/docs/milpa/command/spec.md

   - name: increment
     # arguments require a description
     descrption: the increment to apply to the last git version
-    # argument values can come from many sources:
-    # dirs, files, milpa, script and static
-    values:
-      # autocompletes directory names only, if a prefix is passed
-      # then it'll be used as a prefix to search from
-      dirs: "prefix"
-      # autocompletes files with the given extensions, if any
-      files: [yaml, json, hcl]
-      # milpa runs the subcommand and returns an option for every line of stdout
-      # values for options and other arguments may be used within go templates
-      # the following would execute `milpa itself increments --scheme semver` for example
-      milpa: itself increments {{ Opt "scheme" }}
-      # script runs the provided command with `bash -c "$script"` and returns an
-      # option for every line of stdout
-      # go templates can be used in scripts as well
-      script: git tag -l {{ Opt "prefix" }}
-      # arguments can be validated to be part of a static set of values
-      static: [micro, patch, minor, major]
-      # when using script or milpa values, wait at most this
-      # amount of seconds before giving up
-      timeout: 10
-      # only suggest these as autocompletions but don't validate them before running
-      suggest-only: true
     # arguments can have a default
     default: patch
     # or be required, but not have a default and be required at the same time.